 How important is it to repeat my DPD measurement?
 Isn’t it a waste of time?

-Perform a DPD test, and compare the reading to your analyser.
+Perform a DPD test, and compare the reading to your analyzer.

-- Is the reading within 10% of your analyser?
-If yes, leave the analyser alone.
+- Is the reading within 10% of your analyzer?
+If yes, leave the analyzer alone.

 - If the reading is not within 10%, repeat the DPD test.

 - Is the second test within 10% of the first test?
 If yes, calibrate your instrument to this reading.
 If not, keep repeating the DPD tests until 2 consecutive tests are within 10%, then calibrate the machine to this reading.

 Many different sites ranging across the whole water industry have a daily struggle to keep instrumentation functioning correctly due to fouling.
 However, did you know that…

 … self cleaning and self flushing systems are now available from Process Instruments for most types of sensors?

 … these fouling removal systems can extend the life of sensors and drastically reduce maintenance regimes?